 The course meets twice per week.
-The first class session is a lecture designed to introduce concepts.
-The second class session, which we will refer to as the "recitation", reinforces the concepts introduced in the week's lecture.
-Recitation sessions are divided roughly into two halves: in the first half we will work through calculations first introduced in the lecture, and in the second half you complete a "recitation exercise" that is graded.
+The first-class session is a lecture designed to introduce concepts.
+The second-class session, which we will refer to as the "recitation," reinforces the concepts introduced in the week's lecture.
+Recitation sessions are divided roughly into two halves: in the first half, we will work through calculations first introduced in the lecture, and in the second half, you will have the opportunity to complete a "recitation exercise" that is graded.
 To promote learning, you are free to ask questions regarding the exercise while you are working on it.